MicroEJ/docs/VEEPortingGuide/introduction.rst

 ============

 A MicroEJ Architecture is a software package that includes the MicroEJ Runtime port to a specific target Instruction Set Architecture (ISA) and C compiler.
 It contains a set of libraries, tools and C header files.
-The MicroEJ Architectures are provided by MICROEJ SDK.
+MicroEJ Architectures are provided by MICROEJ SDK.

 A VEE Port is a MicroEJ Architecture port for a custom device.

-It relies on C drivers (aka low level LL drivers) for each VEE Port feature.
+It relies on C drivers (a.k.a. low level LL drivers) for each VEE Port feature.
-These drivers are implemented in the VEE Pot BSP project.
+These drivers are implemented in the VEE Port BSP project.
 This project is edited in the C compiler IDE/dev environment (e.g. KEIL, GCC, IAR).
-E.g. the MicroUI library LED feature will require a ``LLUI_LED.c`` that implements the native on/off IO drive.
+For example, the MicroUI library LED feature will require a ``LLUI_LED.c`` that implements the native on/off IO drive.

 Each VEE Port is specific to:

 * a MicroEJ Architecture (MCU ISA and C compiler)
 * an optional RTOS (e.g. FreeRTOS - note: the MicroEJ Runtime can run bare metal)
-* a device: the OS bring up code that is device specific (e.g. the MCU specific code/IO/RAM/Clock/Middleware… configurations)
+* a device: the OS bring up code that is device-specific (e.g. the MCU specific code/IO/RAM/Clock/Middleware… configurations)

 MicroEJ Corp. provides MicroEJ Evaluation Architectures at https://repository.microej.com/modules/com/microej/architecture, and `VEE Port Examples`_ for various evaluation boards.

-The VEE Porting Guide explains how the core features are accessed, configured and used for creating a port of MICROEJ VEE (VEE Port) on your dedicated device.
+The VEE Porting Guide explains how the core features are accessed, configured and used to create a port of MICROEJ VEE (VEE Port) on your dedicated device.
-It also explains how an Application can interoperate with native code, and the details of the Architecture modules, including their APIs, error codes and options.
+It also explains how an Application interacts with native code, and the details of the Architecture modules, including their APIs, error codes and options.